aporiador/kaomoji-widget/README.md

 }
 ```

-The `assets/kaomoji-pack/` folder in this repo contains a small example pack you can use or replace.

 **Restart Claude Desktop** after adding the config.
 You should see the kaomoji tools available in Claude's tool list.

 ### Project instructions